shashankyo/ShopNest_Ecommerce-/README.md

 5.Description:
-Complete shop me project is about shop me application where we can:
+Complete shop me project is about shop me application where we can: a.Login. b.Signup. c.Add products into cart. d.Admin login(Alter the content).
-1.Login.
-2.Signup.
-3.Add products into cart.
-4.Admin login(Alter the content).

-Kindly alter the Paragraph